dimitri-koenig/simple-vertec-api/docs/api.md

 If in the data array the field `objref` is found, an update operation will be made.
 If there isn't such a field, a create operation will be made.

+### Multiple identical & simultaneous requests

+Multiple identical & simultaneous requests will be temporarily stored and thus only one promise returned.
+Because every query is stateless and contains every information it needs there shouldn't be any issues even with different user data.